Frozenlock/reagent-keybindings/README.md

 	  [kb/keyboard-listener]]) ;  <-------
 ```

-Now you can add keybindings as easily as adding a new component :
+Now you can add key bindings as easily as adding a new component :

 ```clj
 [kb/kb-action "ctrl-a" #(prn "Print this cool message!")]
 ```

-You can also automatically overwrite a keybinding by mounting another component :
+You can also automatically overwrite a key binding by mounting another component :

 ```clj
 [kb/kb-action "ctrl-a" #(prn "initial shortcut overwritten!")]
 ```

-When the component is unmounted, any previous keybinding is restored.
+When the component is unmounted, any previous key binding is restored.
 This allows you to temporarely give the users new shortcuts without
 all the assle.

 ### Propagation and Default Prevention

-All keybindings will automatically prevent the default action
+All key bindings will automatically prevent the default action
 `.preventDefault` and stop the event propagation `.stopPropagation`.

-Because keybindings often implies a more 'serious' web application, we
+Because key bindings often implies a more 'serious' web application, we
 disable the following browser shortcuts automatically (if allowed by
 the browser) :